kalai9320/-Digital-Marketing-Performance-Analysis-Tableau-Story-Dashboard/README.md

-📊 Digital Marketing Performance Analysis
-Tableau Story Dashboard
-🔍 Project Overview

-This repository contains a Tableau Story Dashboard designed to analyze digital marketing performance and customer behavior across multiple campaign channels and customer segments.
-The dashboard combines customer demographics, purchase behavior, loyalty indicators, and campaign metrics to deliver clear, insight-driven visual storytelling.

-📂 Data Source

-📌 The dataset used in this project is publicly available data.
-📌 The data is used only for study and analytical purposes.
-📌 No personal, confidential, or sensitive information is included.

-📊 What’s Inside the Tableau Dashboard

-👥 Customer Demographics

-🎂 Age distribution analysis by gender

-💰 Income distribution across customer segments

-🚻 Gender-wise customer composition

-🛒 Customer Purchase Behavior

-🔁 Identification of new vs repeat customers

-📈 Analysis of previous purchase patterns

-📊 Customer distribution across purchase ranges

-⭐ Loyalty Analysis

-🏷️ Customer segmentation into High Loyalty and Low Loyalty groups

-💡 Comparison of conversion behavior across loyalty segments

-🎯 Identification of high-value customer groups

-📣 Digital Marketing Performance

-💰 Ad spend comparison across campaign channels

-🌐 Website visits and engagement analysis

-🎯 Conversion performance by campaign channel and campaign type

-🔄 Interactive Exploration

-🧭 Filters for gender, campaign channel, campaign type, and loyalty segment

-🔍 Dynamic exploration of customer and campaign insights

-💡 Key Insights

-🔁 Repeat customers demonstrate stronger engagement compared to first-time customers

-⭐ High-loyalty customers show higher conversion behavior

-📣 Campaign performance varies across digital channels, indicating optimization opportunities

-📊 Engagement metrics such as website visits are closely linked to conversion outcomes

-🛠️ Tools & Skills

-📊 Tableau (Dashboard & Storytelling)

-📈 Data Analytics

-🧠 Customer Analytics

-📣 Digital Marketing Analytics

-📊 Business Intelligence

-⚠️ Usage Disclaimer

-📘 This project is created using public data and is intended only for study and analytical demonstration purposes.
-The insights presented are for visualization and storytelling showcase and should not be considered real business recommendations.
+# 📊 Digital Marketing Performance Analysis
+## Tableau Story Dashboard

+---

+## 🔍 Project Overview

+This repository contains a **Tableau Story Dashboard** developed to analyze **digital marketing performance and customer behavior** across multiple campaign channels and customer segments.

+The dashboard integrates customer demographics, purchase behavior, loyalty indicators, and campaign performance metrics to deliver **clear, insight-driven visual storytelling** and support data-driven analysis.

+---

+## 📂 Data Source

+- 📌 The dataset used in this project is **publicly available data**
+- 📌 The data is used **only for study and analytical purposes**
+- 📌 No personal, confidential, or sensitive information is included

+---

+## 📊 What’s Inside the Tableau Dashboard

+### 👥 Customer Demographics
+- 🎂 Age distribution analysis by gender
+- 💰 Income distribution across customer segments
+- 🚻 Gender-wise customer composition

+### 🛒 Customer Purchase Behavior
+- 🔁 Identification of **new vs repeat customers**
+- 📈 Analysis of previous purchase patterns
+- 📊 Customer distribution across purchase ranges

+### ⭐ Loyalty Analysis
+- 🏷️ Customer segmentation into **High Loyalty** and **Low Loyalty** groups
+- 💡 Comparison of conversion behavior across loyalty segments
+- 🎯 Identification of high-value customer groups

+### 📣 Digital Marketing Performance
+- 💰 Ad spend comparison across campaign channels
+- 🌐 Website visits and engagement analysis
+- 🎯 Conversion performance by campaign channel and campaign type

+### 🔄 Interactive Exploration
+- 🧭 Filters for gender, campaign channel, campaign type, and loyalty segment
+- 🔍 Dynamic exploration of customer and campaign insights

+---

+## 💡 Key Insights

+- 🔁 Repeat customers demonstrate stronger engagement compared to first-time customers
+- ⭐ High-loyalty customers show higher conversion behavior
+- 📣 Campaign performance varies across digital channels, indicating optimization opportunities
+- 📊 Engagement metrics such as website visits are closely linked to conversion outcomes

+---

+## 🛠️ Tools & Skills

+- 📊 Tableau (Dashboard & Storytelling)
+- 📈 Data Analytics
+- 🧠 Customer Analytics
+- 📣 Digital Marketing Analytics
+- 📊 Business Intelligence

+---

+## ⚠️ Usage Disclaimer

+📘 This project uses **public data** and is intended **only for study and analytical demonstration purposes**.

+The dashboards and insights are created to showcase **data analysis, visualization, and storytelling capabilities** and should not be interpreted as real business recommendations.

+---

+✨ *Designed to demonstrate structured analytical thinking, effective dashboard design, and insight-driven storytelling using Tableau.*